 Get full access to Outside Learn, our online education hub featuring in-depth fitness and nutrition courses and more than 2,000 instructional videos when you sign up for Outside+.

 Ashley Kaltwasser not only has an enviable booty, but she also possesses a rock-hard midsection that many women envy!
-So we got her to share her best training tips for abs and show us her all-time favorite moves to get a strong core and a sexy, flat midsection.
+So we got her to share her best training tips for abs and show us her all-time favorite moves to get a strong core.
 You can do this workout at home or at the gym.

 Ashley’s Top Training Tips for Abs